tomnor/channelpack/docs/overview_examples.rst

 START and STOP conditions
 -------------------------

-Often referred to as `start trigger` and `stop trigger` with data acqusition tools.
+Often referred to as `start trigger` and `stop trigger` with data acquisition tools.

-Sometimes it is easier to slize out relevant parts by specifiying a start and a stop.
+Sometimes it is easier to slice out relevant parts by specifying a start and a stop.
 This can be done using the same method as above, :func:`~channelpack.ChannelPack.add_conditions`, (or :func:`~channelpack.ChannelPack.set_conditions`) setting the `conkey` argument to one